-IMPORTANT
+IMPORTANT NOTE

-A person applying to join the Air Corps as an Apprentice Aircraft Technician, should read these terms and conditions carefully prior to completing the application form.
-An application form should only be submitted if the applicant is satisfied that they fulfil all of the terms and conditions detailed.
+A person who wishes to apply for this competition should read this document carefully prior to completing the application form.
+An application should only be submitted if the applicant is satisfied that they fulfil all of the governing conditions detailed in this document.